iamitesh/REACT-Practice-Bubble/README.md

       i)Count using state
      ii)Count using react context
     iii)Count using concept of Lifting Up state
+    Inside Counter we have Nested Routing implemented using React-router-dom

 2. Digital CLick
     Simple implementation of Digital clock with takes in new vaalue using of time from new Date().toLocaleTimeString() and updates it using setInvwerval